From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ vim mysql.conf

-## It's recommended to create a read-only MySQL account
+## It is recommended to create a custom read-only account for mysql

 [[inputs.mysql]]